Larry Allen Abshier: Life in North Korea

 Charles Jenkins wrote in his book The Reluctant Communist that Abshier had difficulty conversing in Korean but was fascinated by words and would spend hours studying vocabulary from newspapers.
 Jenkins reported that the four were moved into a one-room house in Mangyongdae-guyok in June 1965, where they lived together for several years, reading and memorizing passages by Kim Il Sung.
 Jenkins asserted that Dresnok would bully Abshier at this time, for example, by making a mess and then demanding that Abshier clean it up.
 Abshier was sympathetically characterized by Jenkins as "a simple, sweet, good-hearted soul who was more than a little dumb and easy to take advantage of."

 For a time, Dresnok and Parrish pejoratively called Abshier "Lennie" after the simpleton from John Steinbeck's novel Of Mice and Men.
 Abshier never stood up to the bullying until convinced to do so by Jenkins.
 Eventually, Dresnok "made a move" on Abshier, but Jenkins defended him by beating Dresnok, after which Dresnok transferred his animosity to Jenkins.
 Abshier, like Dresnok, Parrish, and Jenkins, was "given" a North Korean woman to be his cook and minder, and to have sex with him.
 These women were thought to be infertile, having all divorced after a number of years of childless marriage.
 When Abshier's woman became pregnant, however, she was taken away.

 Later, Abshier married another woman.
 In Crossing the Line, Dresnok claims she was Korean, but in The Reluctant Communist, Jenkins claims she was a Thai woman named Anocha Panjoy who was given to Abshier by the North Korean government.
 Jenkins claims she was a former prostitute who had been working as a masseuse in Macau when she was abducted by North Korean agents and brought to North Korea.
 Shortly thereafter, in 1978, she was "given" to Abshier.
 Jenkins' account of her abduction was greeted with incredulity, until he produced a photograph of her in North Korea, suggesting that North Korea may have abducted citizens of other countries in addition to those of Japan.
 They had no children.
 After Abshier's death, Anocha was taken away, allegedly to marry an East German entrepreneur in 1989.

 Death

 Abshier died suddenly, shortly after midnight on July 11, 1983, at the age of 40 from a heart attack in Pyongyang.
-Jenkins wrote that he and Abshier were neighbors at the time, and Abshier's wife, Anocha, called on him for assistance at the time of the incident.
-By the time Jenkins arrived, Abshier was beyond rescue and soon died.
-His funeral was funded by the state and relatively well-serviced.